 Learning is hands on and you will gain knowledge, practical experience and skills on a range of research and conservation practices.

-You should be comfortable riding a bicycle, as this is the way you will travel to different nesting beaches in the mornings.
-The bikes are also a great way to get around locally!
+You should be comfortable riding a bicycle, as this is the way you will travel to different nesting beaches in the mornings (beaches are up to 8km away).
+The bikes are also a great way to get around and explore the island!

 “Without the help of volunteers we wouldn’t be able to carry out all the resource intensive daily research and observation required to understand and put in place measures to help protect this special species of loggerhead turtles”